BrightCanopy/BrightCanopy.github.io/README.md

-# Bright Canopy

-We make things that help people.
+## Our list of products and services

- - [Startup Tools](https://github.com/BrightCanopy/startup-tools/blob/master/README.md) - A curated list of tools for your startup.
+ - [Startup Tools](https://github.com/BrightCanopy/startup-tools/blob/master/README.md) - Everything you need to build, measure and learn so your idea can thrive and grow.